 In September 2015, the Georgia Tech Institute of Technology received a $30 million commitment from The Kendeda Fund to building what the partners expected to become the most environmentally advanced classroom and teaching lab building ever constructed in the Southeast.
 The partners had two shared goals:

 - demonstrate that a regenerative building can be built in a hot and humid climate, and

 - inspire change on the Georgia Tech campus and across the Southeast building industry.

 The Kendeda Building for Innovative Sustainable Design is the result of this bold vision.
 We accomplished the first goal in March 2021 when The Kendeda Building received Living Building Challenge (LBC) certification, the world’s most ambitious and holistic green building achievement.

 As the first Living Building in Georgia and the 28th in the world, The Living Building Challenge aligns with Georgia Tech’s longstanding vision for the campus and provides a unique opportunity to physically demonstrate how Georgia Tech practices thoughtful stewardship of all of its resources and how its innovative thinking can transform future generations.

 Name: The Kendeda Building for Innovative Sustainable Design

 Donor: The Kendeda Fund

-Gift Amount: $25 million privately funds 100 percent of the design and construction costs; $5 million to support programming activities
+Gift Amount: $25 million privately funds 100 percent of the design and construction costs; up to $5 million to support programming activities

 Location: Northwest corner of Ferst Drive and State Street on Georgia Tech’s Atlanta campus